Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 • Increasing use of modern bullbars and slimline grilles

 A light bar that works well on a slow off-road trail may not be suitable for highway touring, and one that performs well in the outback may be impractical for daily urban driving.
+This is especially true when choosing the best driving lights for 4WD use in varied Australian terrain.

 What Is a Single Row Light Bar?